 Multi-factor authentication (MFA) has its own struggles.
 At the RSA 2020 security conference, MSFT said that more than 99.9 percent of Microsoft enterprise accounts invaded by hackers didn’t use MFA, and only 11% of enterprise accounts had MFA enabled.
 There are several reasons a company might not utilize MFA: it’s not seen as priority, the quality and security can vary between solutions, and employee pushback.
 Sixty-three percent of respondents in a security survey said they experience resistance from employees who don’t want to download and use a mobile app for MFA.
 Fifty-nine percent are implementing 2FA/MFA in stages due to employees’ reluctance to change their behavior.

 Assume Credentials are Compromised, and Your Data is at Risk

 Knowing that the easiest and best ways to stop credentialed access threats are undermined by people being people, we’re simply better off assuming all credentials are compromised.
-Credential theft is the most dangerous if, once an account gets through the front door it has access to the entire house including the kitchen sink.
+Stolen credentials are the most dangerous if, once an account gets through the front door it has access to the entire house including the kitchen sink.
 Instead of treating the network as having one front door, with one lock, we need to require authorization in order to enter each room of the house.
 This is actually Forrester’s “Zero Trust” security model – no single log in or identity or device is trusted enough to be given unlimited access.